postsharp/postsharp-emails/metalama-email-course/105-custom-logging-aspect-with-di.md

     {
         this._logger = logger;
     }
 }
 ```

-Note how Metalama has added the necessary constructor to pull in the `ILogger` dependency.
+Note how Metalama automatically adds the necessary constructor to inject the `ILogger` dependency.

 As you can see, using dependency injection with Metalama is straightforward.
-For more details, see the [conceptual documentation](https://doc.metalama.net/conceptual/aspects/dependency-injection).
+For more details, refer to the [conceptual documentation](https://doc.metalama.net/conceptual/aspects/dependency-injection).